henrikfroehling/Trakt.NET/docs/docs/auth.md

 ITraktAuthorization authorization = await client.Authentication.PollForAuthorizationAsync();
 ```

+> [!NOTE]
-_**Note: You don't need to pass the returned [`ITraktAuthorization`](xref:TraktNet.Objects.Authentication.ITraktAuthorization) to your [`TraktClient`](xref:TraktNet.TraktClient) instance.
-This happens automatically inside the library.**_
+> You don't need to pass the returned [`ITraktAuthorization`](xref:TraktNet.Objects.Authentication.ITraktAuthorization) to your [`TraktClient`](xref:TraktNet.TraktClient) instance.
+This happens automatically inside the library.

+> [!NOTE]
-_**Note: A [`TraktAuthenticationDeviceException`](xref:TraktNet.Exceptions.TraktAuthenticationDeviceException) will be thrown, if [`PollForAuthorizationAsync()`](xref:TraktNet.Modules.TraktAuthenticationModule.PollForAuthorizationAsync(System.Threading.CancellationToken)) fails.**_
+> A [`TraktAuthenticationDeviceException`](xref:TraktNet.Exceptions.TraktAuthenticationDeviceException) will be thrown, if [`PollForAuthorizationAsync()`](xref:TraktNet.Modules.TraktAuthenticationModule.PollForAuthorizationAsync(System.Threading.CancellationToken)) fails.

-[Here](../examples/authentication/device-authentication.md) is an example of how to authenticate a user with Device Authentication.
+[Here](../examples/auth/device-authentication.md) is an example of how to authenticate a user with Device Authentication.

-### Refresh Authentication
+## Refresh Authorization

-The Trakt authorization information will be valid for about 90 days for each one of your users.
+The Trakt authorization information will be valid for 90 days for each one of your users.
 You need to refresh the authorization before the current one expires.
 Your [`ITraktAuthorization`](xref:TraktNet.Objects.Authentication.ITraktAuthorization) needs to have a valid refresh token set.
 You can check this with its property [`IsRefreshPossible`](xref:TraktNet.Objects.Authentication.ITraktAuthorization.IsRefreshPossible).
 The [`ITraktAuthorization`](xref:TraktNet.Objects.Authentication.ITraktAuthorization) interface has the property [`IsExpired`](xref:TraktNet.Objects.Authentication.ITraktAuthorization.IsExpired), that tells you if it is expired.
 To check, if an authorization was revoked by the user, you can call the following method:

 ```csharp
 using TraktNet.Objects.Authentication;